Financial Aid

 Title IV Federal Aid Programs

-2. Federal Supplemental Educational Opportunity Grant—Under the Higher Education Act of 1965 and subsequent amendments, grant funds are available for the neediest undergraduate students as determined by the EFC.
+2. Federal Supplemental Educational Opportunity Grant—Under the Higher Education Act of 1965 and subsequent amendments, grant funds are available for the neediest undergraduate students as determined by the SAI.
 Pell Grant recipients have first priority for these funds.
 Awards may range from $100 to $1,000.

 3. Federal Work-Study Program—A number of job opportunities are filled by students who meet the provisions of the federally subsidized employment program.
 Employment is performed under conditions established by federal aid regulations.

 4. Federal Direct Loan—If the analysis of the FAFSA determines that financial need exists and the student is an undergraduate, the student is eligible for a Direct Subsidized Loan.
 If no financial need exists or if the student is a graduate student, the student is eligible for a Direct Unsubsidized Loan.
-The distinction between these categories is in regards to accrual of interest while the student is enrolled on at least a half time basis.
+The distinction between these categories is in regard to accrual of interest while the student is enrolled on at least a half time basis.
 For a Direct Subsidized Loan, the federal government covers interest while the student is enrolled at least half time.
 For a Direct Unsubsidized Loan, the student borrower must make interest payments while in school or have payments capitalized.
 Maximum annual loan limits are $5,500 for freshmen, $6,500 for sophomores, $7,500 for juniors and seniors, and $20,500 for graduate students.

 5. Federal PLUS Loan—This program is designed to assist parents of undergraduate students and graduate students in borrowing money to pay for educational expenses.
 To be eligible for a PLUS loan, the borrower must be creditworthy.
 The maximum loan is the educational cost of attendance budget less financial aid awarded.
 Repayment begins within 60 days of final disbursement, unless the borrower requests an in-school deferment.